-We conducted our audit of the special purpose financial statements in accordance with the Standards on Auditing (SAs), as specified under section 143(10) of the Act.
+We conducted our audit of the special purpose financial statements in accordance with the Standards on Auditing (SAs), as specified under section 143(10) of the Companies Act, 2013.
 Our responsibilities under those Standards are further described in the 'Auditor's Responsibilities for the Audit of the Special Purpose Financial Statements' section of our report.
-We are independent of the Company in accordance with the 'Code of Ethics' issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+We are independent of the Company in accordance with the 'Code of Ethics' issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the Rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the special purpose financial statements.

-Emphasis of matter - Basis of Accounting
+Emphasis of Matter - Basis of Accounting

 We draw attention to Note 2 to the special purpose financial statements, which describes the basis of accounting.
-The special purpose financial statements are prepared to assist the Holding Company in preparing their consolidated financial statements as at and for the year ended March 31, 2023.
+The special purpose financial statements are prepared to assist the Holding Company in preparing their consolidated financial statements and to assist the Holding Company in filing Annual Performance Report with the Authorized dealers category - I bank in accordance with the RBI Master direction - Reporting under FEMA Act, 1999 (as amended) issued by the RBI as at and for the year ended March 31, 2025.
 As a result, these special purpose financial statements may not be suitable for another purpose.